Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Introduction

-Whilst many statistical downscaling studies have focused on reproducing properties of observations \parencite[e.g.][]{gutierrez2019sdcomparison}, there is growing interest in learning to emulate high-resolution numerical models \parencite[e.g.][]{walton2015hybriddownscaling, boe2022hybriddownscalingRCMemulator, doury2023RCMemulator, doury2024precipemulatorpreprint}.
+Whilst many statistical downscaling studies have focused on reproducing properties of observations (e.g., \citeNP{gutierrez2019sdcomparison,bettolli2025stationcnnberngamma,hess2025scaleadaptiveconsistencymodels, aich2024diffdownbc}), there is growing interest in learning to emulate high-resolution numerical models \cite<e.g.,>{walton2015hybriddownscaling, boe2022hybriddownscalingRCMemulator, doury2023RCMemulator, doury2024precipemulator,kendon2025MLemulatorsperspective}.
 The goal is to produce output similar to that of the numerical models at much reduced cost, enabling more complete sampling of climate change uncertainty and internal variability.
 One key advantage of learning to reproduce the output of high-resolution models is the ability to learn the effects of climate change from a physically-based model.
-For example, in the United Kingdom (UK), this includes complex effects such as summer rainfall becoming more concentrated into shorter, more intense downpours with climate change \parencite{kendon2014heaviersummerrain, kendon2021ukcpscienceupdate}, which may be difficult to capture using a method trained on observations alone.
-Another advantage is having potentially larger datasets, which can help with learning a good representation of extreme events.
+For example, in the UK, this includes complex effects such as summer rainfall becoming more concentrated into shorter, more intense downpours with climate change \cite{kendon2014heaviersummerrain, kendon2021ukcpscienceupdate}, which may be difficult to capture using a method trained on observations alone \cite{rampal2024cganfutureextrapolotaion}.
+Another advantage is having potentially larger datasets for training, which can help with learning a good representation of extreme events.
+It remains an on-going challenge to develop emulators with good skill when extrapolating to unseen climates \cite{rampal2024rcmemulatorsreview,sun2024detdldownscalingreview}, such as outputs from different GCMs or from different time periods to those seen in training.
+Since our training dataset contains simulations for years between 1980 to 2080, in our case we use future simulation data in the training of the emulator and target producing rainfall for climate states within or close to this range, avoiding the need to extrapolate to very different climates.
+This can then be applied to downscale other similar GCM simulation datasets where downscaling with the CPM is not practical, such as large-ensembles of GCM runs of the 21st century.

-We show below that our emulator, which is stochastic, can predict samples of high-resolution precipitation with realistic spatial structures given coarse weather state information from a GCM, with climatological properties very close to those of the original simulations.
-A key challenge is representing extreme weather events, which may be anticipated to be especially difficult for ML approaches, and it is unclear how well they generally perform in this respect \parencite{watson2022mlextremes, watson2023neuripsccaiextremes}.
-We show evidence that our emulator represents events with intensities up to and including the $\sim$1-in-100 year return level well.
-We also show that the emulator captures most of the CPM's climate change signal.

-To our knowledge, our emulator is the first to be shown to satisfy a number of key requirements for high-resolution climate modelling together: producing output based on convective-scale simulations at a sufficiently fine resolution for impacts modelling, with realistic spatial structure, and performing well at capturing structures and frequencies of extreme events with up to at least 100 year return periods, including when conditioned on GCM output data.